Abdielfer/QGISApp/README.md

 - Input: bbox=(xMin,yMin, xMax,yMax),
 - Output: collection/asset subset (*.tif, *.shp, *.gpkg  or other specific format from the collection/asset)

-2- Clip the extracted subset with a mask if needed.(Ex. catchment extraction from a DEM using a *.shp file with a basin polygon as mask).
-NOTE: In progress to determine the best options to clip rasters.
+2- Clip the extracted subset with a mask if needed.(Ex. catchment extraction from a DEM using a *.shp file with a basin polygon as mask.
+NOTE: util.clipRasterGdal() is tested.)

 3- Performe the desired operation on the extracted subset.(Ex.
 From a DEM computes slope, flow accumulation, river network extraction, HAND coefficient, etc.  -->>>
         ex. util.computeHAND(DEMPath,HANDPath))